 - Applicant Curriculum Vita of candidate emphasizing accomplishments towards a research career. (required)

-- Letter of Nomination usually by a PRS Member indicating how the candidate will benefit from attending the meeting and workshop (including plans for upcoming grant submissions). (required)
+- Letter of Nomination usually by a PRS Member, Mentor, Division Head, Department Chair or a supervisor who can indicate how the candidate will benefit from attending the meeting and workshop (including plans for upcoming grant submissions). (required)

 - Statement on institution letterhead confirming institutional support for travel expenses to attend the meeting. (required)